openshift-service-mesh/federation/examples/README.md

 ### Trust model

-Currently, mesh federation does not work for meshes using different root certificates, but this is on the roadmap.
-For different roots and trust domains use SPIRE and follow this [instruction](spire/README.md).
+Currently, workloads in federated meshes cannot establish mTLS connections if meshes use different root certificates.
+In such a case, use [SPIRE](https://spiffe.io/docs/latest/spire-about/) and trust domain [federation](https://spiffe.io/docs/latest/architecture/federation/readme/).
+You can follow this [guide](spire/README.md) to see how these solutions work together.

 Download tools for certificate generation:
 ```shell